ManiaExchange/GeryKnockout/docs/user-guide.md

 The command to use is [/ko lives (*login* | *) [[+ | -]*lives*]](https://github.com/ManiaExchange/GeryKnockout/blob/main/docs/cli.md#ko-lives-login------lives).
 Lives can be adjusted for a single player or all player currently participating, and the adjustment may be relative (by using + and -) or absolute.

 ### Rounds per track
 If you want to play several rounds per track in Rounds, set the number of rounds as the point limit.
 KOs will be performed after each round.
 The plugin overrides the current points partition with a custom one where surviving players receive 1 point and knocked out players receive 0.
-Use `/round <x>` to specify the number of rounds per map.
+Use `/round <x>` to specify the number of rounds per track.

 Note: it is recommended to disable tiebreakers and use 1 life for each player to avoid unwanted side effects.